Maldohr/ccdoc/guide/Text/customEmoji.md

 # $customEmoji
-Sends a message to a sepecified channel
+Sends a custom emoji from the current used Server.

 #### Usage: `$customEmoji[emoji name]`
 <br/>